What to know about Georgia’s primary as Republicans set sights on Senate

 Whoever wins the Republican primary will face incumbent Senator Ossoff in November.

 Both parties, meanwhile, are holding primaries for the gubernatorial race.
 In the Democratic primary, Keisha Lance Bottoms has a percentage of support averaging in the high 40s.
-That puts her far ahead of her closest party competitor, Thurmond.
+That puts her far ahead of her closest party competitor, Thurmond, whom polls have placed between 10 and 25 percent.

 On the Republican side, billionaire Jackson has been leading in the polls, followed closely by Jones.